Deathspike/mangarack.cs/README.md

 #### --worker (-w)

-The toggle to disable worker processes.
-This is the process of spawning additional application instances to run synchronizations in parallel.
-The feature was added to improve performance of image manipulation by allowing the computation load to be distributed to each available CPU. **This feature is not compatible with non-Windows-based operating systems.**
+The toggle to disable worker threads.
+This is the process of spawning additional threads to run synchronizations in parallel.
+The feature was added to improve performance of synchronization and image manipulation by allowing the load to be distributed to each available CPU.

 #### --extension (-e)